jocoder22/Nodejs-HTTP-Server/README.md

 ## Nodejs Server
 Node.js HTTP web server.
 # Introduction
-This is a web server built using Node.js HTTP.
+This is a web server built using Node.js HTTP, express, pug, passport and other libraries (listed below).
 # Operation
 # Installed Software
 Installed software, libraries and dependencies includes :